Rydzyna Castle: Italian Heritage

 The residence was built by Giuseppe Simon Belotti from Lugano, at the end of the 17th century.
 Not only was he an architect but also a manager of stucco workshops and a supervisor of decorative works made by Italian plasterers and sculptors.
-Belotti designed the Leszczyńskis’ Palace in ‘palazzo in modo fortezza’ style, following the example of Poggio Reale by Sebastiano Serlio (Serliano).
+Belotti designed the Leszczyńskis' Palace in 'palazzo in modo fortezza' style, following the example of Poggio Reale by Sebastiano Serlio (Serliano).
 Another Italian artist who settled in Poland, Michelangelo Palloni from Florence, decorated ceilings in the palace in Rydzyna with splendid frescos.
 At the beginning of the 18th century, Pompeo Ferrari came to Rydzyna.
 He was a talented architect from Rome, laureate of the St. Lucas Academy.
 He settled here for the rest of his life and after his death in 1736 was buried in the parish church.
 Pompeo Ferrari designed the Rydzyna palace reconstruction which was the beginning of the famous urban planning of Rydzyna, whose aim was to join the palace and the town in a harmonious composition.
 Apart from that he was a designer of other magnificent buildings in Wielkopolska (Great Poland).
 Other artists under the artistic patronage of the Leszczyński family were three brothers Catenazzi from Morbio Inferiore in Mendrisiotto, (in Ticino, Switzerland).
 The splendid heritage of the past has been carefully protected in Rydzyna, where people always remember creators of beauty.

 Leszczyński Residence

 From 1704–1709 it was the residence of Polish king Stanisław Leszczyński.
 In 1709, during the Great Northern War, the castle was partly burnt by the tsar's soldiers.
 However, wall-paintings and stucco works in the representative rooms, made by Italian artists, were not destroyed completely.

 After this period Stanisław Leszczyński was forced to abdicate the Polish throne and was exiled to France.
 After years, as Duke of Lorraine, he became a famed as a charitable and wise sovereign.
-His daughter Maria became queen of France and was the grandmother of King Louis XVI.
+His daughter Maria became Queen of France in 1725 as the wife of Louis XV and was the grandmother of King Louis XVI.
+Marie became a popular Queen in France widely admired by the ordinary Frenchman for her extensive charitable works to the poor.

 Sułkowski Residence

-Stanisław Leszczyński sold his estates in Poland to Aleksander Joseph Sułkowski.
+Stanisław Leszczyński sold his estates in Poland to Aleksander Józef Sułkowski.
 The new owner improved the castle.
 The Silesian architect Karl Martin Frantz changed roofs, added Rococo decorations and the monumental main gate.
 He also rebuilt the parish church and the town.
 The son of Aleksander Joseph, Prince August, continued the expansion.
 Classical ornamentation was added to the Ballroom.
 The outbuildings and Orangerie were added to the north of the palace.
 At the end of the 18th century, the residence of the Sułkowski princes, with open-air theater and high school of Piarist Fathers, was the most important cultural and educational center in Great Poland.